kelsa-pi/unodit/README.md

     - generate python code to connect with dialog and
     - create callback functions for all button onClick events
 3. Embed dialog
-    - takes a dialog file created with LibreOffice Dialog Editor (`.xdl`)
+    - takes a dialog file created with Dialog Editor (`.xdl`)
     - generate dialog in python code,
     - create callback functions for all button onClick events
     - embed dialog in ODF document
 4. Simple dialog boxes
-    - create dialogs for interaction with a user
+    - provides a simple dialog boxes for interaction with a user
         - make choices (SelectBox, OptionBox)
         - enter new data (TextBox, NumberBox, DateBox)
         - get paths (FolderPathBox, FilePathBox)
         - show information (MessageBox)
-        - ask questions (ActionBox)
+        - make a decision (ActionBox)
     - in script interactions are invoked by simple function calls
     - create script extension for LibreOffice (`.oxt`)